syncfusion-content/flutter-docs/Flutter/DateRangePicker/views.md

 ## Year view
 This displays the entire month of a particular year.
 By default, the current year will be displayed on loading.
-You can navigate between months quickly by selecting the particular month in a `year view`.
+Navigate between the months quickly by selecting the particular month in a `year view`.

 {% tabs %}
 {% highlight Dart %}